sensein/brainkb-design-document/README.md

 **Task:** Alice wants to know if he can gain new insights from their newly collected neuroscience data.

-**Precondition:** The newly collected neuroscience data about is usable, i.e., is not corrupted and is related to the neuroscience domain.
+**Precondition:** The newly collected neuroscience dataset, which includes demographics, gene expression maps, and structural and functional MRI scans, is usable and uncorrupted.

 **Flow:**